getchui/sample-apps/cpp_sdk/facial_recognition/blur/README.md

 # Trueface SDK C++ Sample App
 ## Facial Recognition - 1:N Identification with Blur
 This sample app demonstrates the use of 1:N identification with blur.
-Templates are first generated and enrolled into a gallery with their associated ID.
+Templates are first generated and enrolled into a collection with their associated ID.
 Next, all faces are extracted from the camera frame and used to generate templates.
-If any of these templates match those in the gallery, the identity is draw on the image.
+If any of these templates match those in the collection, the identity is draw on the image.
 If an identify is not recognized, the face is blurred

 ### Demo